Roger Federer and Novak Djokovic played each other 50 times on the ATP tour, with Novak leading their H2H 27 – 23.

 Who has won more Grand Slam titles?

-Novak has won 21 grand slam singles titles and Roger has won 20.
-They are both behind Rafael Nadal who has won a total of 22 Grand Slam Titles.
+Novak has won 24 grand slam singles titles and Roger has won 20.

 Who has won more Masters 1000 titles?